alpha-xone/xbbg/js-xbbg-langgraph/README.md

   .compile();
 ```

 All tools use LangChain `responseFormat: "content_and_artifact"`.
-In `ToolNode`, the tool message content starts with a compact summary and then includes bounded model-readable JSON; `artifact` contains the structured bounded envelope for application code.
+In `ToolNode`, the tool message content is a separately bounded model-facing preview; `artifact` is the structured, independently bounded projection for application code.
+Content normally starts with a compact summary followed by JSON, but very small byte budgets can reduce it to a compact summary alone.

 ## Tool factories